Deep self-consistent learning of local volatility: Methodology

 and

-for the call and put option prices, respectively.
-Here, the subscript $_\theta$ distinguishes neural network models: $\mathcal{N}_{c,p}: \mathbb{R}_{+} \times \mathbb{R}_{+} \to \mathbb{R}_{+}$.
-Note that option prices vary dramatically against strike prices, we model the option price surface as an exponential function where the exponent is approximated using a neural network, whose model parameters $\boldsymbol{\theta}$ are learned from the market data.
+for call and put option prices, respectively.
 At the practical infinity $k=1$ and at $k=0$, the boundary conditions for call \eqref{eqn bc_call} and for put \eqref{eqn bc_put} options are satisfied by construction.
-Here, a softplus function, $\text{softplus}(x) := \log(1 + e^x)$ is selected to be the activation function at the output layer of neural networks such that the inequality constraints \eqref{eqn inequality} are always satisfied.
+Here, a softplus function, $\text{softplus}(x) := \log(1 + e^x)$ is selected to be the activation function at the output layer of neural networks, so that the inequality constraints \eqref{eqn inequality} are always satisfied.